t532-old/alice/README.md

 # alice
 An lrun-based Informatics Judger in TypeScript.
-WIP

 ## Dependency
 - Node.js with ES2017 Support (Better if > v12)